 Carole Excell, Project Director

-The Access Initiative Carole Excell works at the World Resources Institute as the Project Director of the Access Initiative.
+Carole Excell is the Acting Director of the Environmental Democracy Practice, a practice in WRI's Governance Center.
+She is also the Project Director of the Access Initiative.
 She focuses her work on access to information, public participation and access to justice issues around the world.

 Jesse Worker, Associate